This comparison simply includes all savings accounts.

 - There is no monthly account fee.

-The B current and savings account is a great choice for those who struggle with budgeting or would like more a more streamlined and easy to use internet banking system.
+The B current and savings account are suited to those who struggle with budgeting or would like a more streamlined and easy to use internet banking system.
 Being able to organise your savings in to various ‘pots’ is a great idea and takes the hassle out of saving.
 It’s an inexpensive option with no monthly account fee but you could find yourself spending more if you use your overdraft often.
 The lower interest rates also may not suit everyone.